 Bucket Item # 4: Seeing the Holiday GingerBread Houses or Drinking Holiday Tea

-Seeing the gingerbread houses is one of the funnest thing I have ever don during the holidays.
+Seeing the gingerbread houses is one of the most fun things I have ever done during the holidays.
 I usually don’t partake in the holiday tea because the rates for those are off-the-roof.
 But, for a small family event the favorites include Teddy Bear Tea at the Ritz-Carlton San Francisco where children (and their adults) are entertained by an elf and his teddy bear sidekick, Holiday Gingerbread Tea at The Fairmont San Francisco featuring the famous two-story gingerbread house, Princess and Prince Tea at the Palace Hotel San Francisco, and Holiday Tea at the English Rose in Pleasanton.

 Bucket Item # 5: Ice Skating

 With this one, I feel I like I am betraying my readers since I don’t know how to ice skate, however, my two attempts to learn ice skate over the holidays have made me into a more determined and strong person… when it comes to other things.
 Glide or stumble (like me!) through the holiday season at these outdoor ice skating rinks and on-ice events!

 - Holiday Ice Rink at Embarcadero Center, San Francisco